Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

     - difficult to perform some fine grained analysis of the system to identify problems
     - hard to prove the necessary EVT hypotheses for MBPTA

-NOTE: WCET is related to the WCEC (Worst Case Energy Consumption), a measurememnt crucial in energy constrained environment to guarantee uptime.
+NOTE: WCET is related to the WCEC (Worst Case Energy Consumption), a measurement crucial in energy constrained environments to guarantee uptime.

 #### Mixed-criticality systems
 Modern systems are composed by tens of subsystems/microcontrollers to control different parts (e.g. think of a car).